redhat-na-ssa/3scale-okta-rest-adapter/README.md

 ### Caching

 The Okta Java SDK automatically comes with in-memory caching configured for production use.
-This is useful for individual deployments.
+This is useful for individual deployments of apps like this.

 When using the SDK in clustered deployment configurations, Okta recommends changing the SDK's cache to use a proper clustered cache mechanism.